 Those civil penalties are $50 for the initial paystub violation and $100 for each subsequent pay period with a violation.
 You can recover a total of up to $4,000 in pay stub violation penalties.10

-Before taking these steps, it is crucial to get the legal advice of an employment attorney from a reputable law firm.
+Before taking these steps, it is crucial to obtain legal advice from an employment attorney at a reputable law firm.

 In some cases, your employer is entitled to the chance to correct pay stub errors.
 Under California state law, they only have this opportunity if the error is to the: